covcom/303CEM/01 Linux/README.md

 ```
 The `less` command opens up a file for reading.
 When you have finished viewing, press `q` to quit.
 Notice that each repository comprises a URL followed by keywords.
 In the example above, `trusty` refers to the version of Ubuntu, the meaning of the other keywords is:

-- `Main` - Canonical-supported free and open-source software.
+- `main` - Canonical-supported free and open-source software.
-- `Universe` - Community-maintained free and open-source software.
+- `universe` - Community-maintained free and open-source software.
-- `Restricted` - Proprietary drivers for devices.
+- `restricted` - Proprietary drivers for devices.
-- `Multiverse` - Software restricted by copyright or legal issues.
+- `multiverse` - Software restricted by copyright or legal issues.

 Before we can install our software we need to download a list of the available packages.
 You will need to run this with root privileges using the `sudo` command.
 ```